kyem-asa/nft-preview-card-component-main/README.md

 My second challenge was figuring out how to do the overlay on hover.
 In my initial googling, I got a little stuck because I was looking for a filter solution, when what I needed to focus on was an overlay on hover.
 After getting more specific, I found a solution  and incorporated it into the challenge.

-**Note: Delete this note and the content within this section and replace with your own learnings.**

 ### Continued development

 I would love to learn more about CSS filters and make a card flip animation.

-**Note: Delete this note and the content within this section and replace with your own plans for continued development.**

 ## Author

 - Website - [Add your name here](https://www.your-site.com)
 - Frontend Mentor - [@yourusername](https://www.frontendmentor.io/profile/yourusername)
 - Twitter - [@yourusername](https://www.twitter.com/yourusername)

-**Note: Delete this note and add/remove/edit lines above based on what links you'd like to share.**